-Western Michigan University currently has 10 residence halls to choose from, and each one has something unique to offer with different room features, living options, or learning communities.
+Western Michigan University has 7 residence halls to choose from.
+Each one has something unique to offer with different room features, living options or learning communities.

-Before you make a decision, you'll want to explore the housing options and compare the different amenities.
+Before you make a decision, you will want to explore the housing options and compare amenities.
 Be sure to sign up early for the best selection.

 Where on campus do you want to live?

-There are four residential neighborhoods where halls, WMU apartments and dining facilities are located.
-Each neighborhood has distinctive features that draw on the surrounding environments.
-Your choice may depend on where your classes are located, or the proximity to computer labs, the library, food and recreation.
+There are five housing areas where residence halls, WMU apartments and dining facilities are located.
+Each area has distinctive features that draw on the surrounding environments.
+Your choice may depend on the location of your classes or the proximity to computer labs, the library, food and recreation.

 Do you have a special interest?

-WMU offers several learning communities, some with an academic connection and others with a lifestyle connection.
-Learning communities are a great way to make friends and connect with other students who share your personal or educational interests.
+WMU offers several learning communities that are a great way to make friends and connect with other students who share your personal or educational interests.